 Bed Slats vs Box Springs: What You Need To Know

-The main difference between bed slats and box springs is that bed slats are planks of wood or metal that go across your bed frame while Box springs are metal or wooden boxes with spring coils in them.
-These two types of mattress foundations have their own unique properties and only work well with specific kinds of bed materials.
+The primary difference between bed slats and box springs is their construction.
+Bed slats are planks of wood or metal that run across the top of the bed frame while box springs are metal or wooden boxes that contain spring coils.
+These two types of mattress foundations have their own unique properties and work well with specific kinds of bed materials.

-Even a high-quality mattress is only as comfortable as the base supporting it.
-And if your foundation doesn’t suit your mattress, the bed may sag and cause tension in the body.
-If you want to avoid sleep disturbances, your mattress foundation should be sturdy, comfortable, and long-lasting.
+Every mattress is only as comfortable as the base supporting it.
+If your foundation isn’t suitable with your mattress, the bed may sag overtime, causing improper alignment and tension in the body.
+To avoid sleep disturbances, opt for a mattress foundation that is sturdy, comfortable, and long-lasting.

 What Are Bed Slats?

 Bed slats are wooden or metal planks that stretch horizontally across your bed frame.
-The slats typically have gaps two to three inches wide to provide optimal support for your mattress.
+The slats typically have gaps 3 to 4 inches wide to provide optimal support for your mattress.

-Bed slats pair well with most mattresses, though they may not be compatible with memory foam or an innerspring mattress because of the lack of support.
+Bed slats pair well with most mattresses, though they may not be compatible with memory foam or innerspring mattresses due to lack of support.

 Advantages Of Using Bed Slats